whoisdsmith/VAULTSIDIAN/HOME-MTHRFCKR/documentation/data/text-data-wrangling.md

 One cool thing about this function is that, not only it removes the escaping characters but also it removes extra spaces when there are two or three spaces between two words.

-## 3. Find some characters or patterns from text
+## 3. Find Some Characters or Patterns from Text

 In ‘Select Investors’ column, we can see ‘Andreessen Horowitz’.